I was born on November 17 1974 in Oslo.

 Drawing on Callon and Latour’s broad definition of translation as an act in which someone speaks on behalf of someone else, I have also investigated ‘knowledge translation’ as a concept and practice in medicine.
 My work on this topic includes the project Bodies in Translation, which I led (with John Ødemark) at the Center for Advanced Study at the Norwegian Academy of Science and Letters (2019-2020), and a recent report issued by the World Health Organization on knowledge translation and the cultural contexts of health (co-written with Trish Greenhalgh, John Ødemark and Shanmugapriya (Priya) Umachandran).

 PhD in Cultural History (Topic: Child protection as text.
 Close reading of case records from the 50s and the 80s)

 Cand. philol (MPhil) in intellectual history (Topic: Jacques Derrida and the question of history)

 I am also interested in how key concepts in global health, such as sustainability, resilience, partnership, empowerment, and well-being (often defined in English and sanctioned by multilateral organizations) are understood and deployed in different languages and in relation to different population groups, how such concepts are co-opted and made to serve various political purposes and how they are challenged by activists and grassroots organizations, including those located in the Global South.
-These interests form the basis of my academic program as a recently appointed Academic Chair of Global Health at the University Alliance Circle U. as well as the research project 'The Medicalisation of Democratic Rights in the Debate about Abortion (MEDRA): The US, Ireland and Argentina'.
+These interests form the basis of my academic program as an Academic Chair of Global Health at the University Alliance Circle U. as well as the research project 'The Medicalisation of Democratic Rights in the Debate about Abortion (MEDRA): The US, Ireland and Argentina'.